East Bay Mediation Services

 All ethnicities and LGBTQ community welcome.

-I look forward to working with you to create a settlement that is fair an equitable for both parties.
+I look forward to working with you to create a settlement that is fair and equitable for all parties.

-Mediation is a voluntary settlement process which provides a win-win alterative to the adversarial legal system.
+Mediation is a voluntary settlement process which provides a win-win alternative to the adversarial legal system.
 It is collaborative, issue-oriented, and practical.

 An impartial mediator helps the parties clarify their disputes, determine their needs and interests, consider settlement options, and reach fair agreements.
-Written agreements are made when appropriate.
+Signed memorandums of understanding are created as needed.

 Mediation is effective even when conflict and anger are intense and communication has broken down.